-This private 10-day Morocco tour covers the imperial cities, Sahara desert and Atlantic coast.
+A private 10-day tour: imperial cities, the Sahara and Atlantic coast.

 Please find below the resumed itinerary ( driving times exclude stops ):